-- 1. Read the General Venting Instructions on page 21 and Venting Requirements on page 22 before proceeding.
-These instructions and requirements must be followed in addition to the instructions below that are specific for Direct Vent configurations. - Determine which Direct Vent arrangement will be used for the installation.
-There are seven (7) Direct Vent arrangement options, see pages 34 and 35. - 3.
-Determine vent and intake air pipe size to be used for the installation; see Venting Requirements on page 22. - Plan the layout of the vent and intake air piping backwards from the termination point outdoors to the water heater.
+- 1. Read General Venting Instructions (page 21) and Venting Requirements (page 22) before proceeding.
+These instructions and requirements must be followed in addition to the instructions below that are specific for Direct Vent configurations. - 2.
+Determine which direct vent arrangement will be used for the installation.
+There are several direct vent arrangement options.
+See Figure 41 through Figure 47 (page 35). - 3.
+Determine vent and intake air pipe size to be used for the installation.
+See Venting Requirements (page 22). - 4.
+Plan the layout of the vent and intake air piping backwards from the termination point outdoors to the water heater.
 Layout the vent and intake air piping to use a minimum of pipe and elbows. - 5.
 Install the terminations first.

-If standard terminations are being used and the intake air or vent piping will terminate vertically, through a roof, see Vertical Termination Installation on page 24.
+If standard terminations are being used and the intake air or vent piping will terminate vertically, through a roof, see Vertical Termination Installation (page 25).

-If standard terminations are being used and the intake air or vent piping will terminate horizontally, through a sidewall, see Sidewall Termination Installation on page 26.
+If standard terminations are being used and the intake air or vent piping will terminate horizontally, through a sidewall, see Sidewall Termination Installation (page 27).

-If a concentric termination(s) will be used see Concentric Termination Installation on page 29.
-If a low-profile termination will be used see Low Profile Termination Table 12 on page 33.
+If a concentric termination(s) will be used, see Concentric Termination Installation (page 30).
+If a low-profile termination will be used, see Table 12 in Low Profile Vent Installation (page 33).

-- 6. When installation of the termination(s) is complete Install necessary piping and fittings to route the intake air and vent piping back to the water heater. - The intake air and vent piping must be supported properly to avoid bending or failure.
-The water heater manufacturer recommends that the vent and intake air piping be supported every 5 feet (152 cm) of vertical run and every 3 feet (91 cm) of horizontal run. - 8.
-Do not install the vent or intake air piping in a manner that will allow water to be trapped in the piping. - 9.
-A field supplied condensate Tee fitting and drain hose should be installed in the intake air piping near the water heater in colder climates with heavy snow accumulations and in areas that regularly experience high humidity.
-The drain hose should be routed to an adequate floor drain separate from any other condensate drains.
-See Figure 16 on page 24.

-NOTE: Snow being pulled into the intake air piping and then melting can lead to excessive amounts of water accumulation and damage water heater components.
-Warm, humid outdoor air can lead to excessive condensation inside the intake air piping and may also damage water heater components.

-- 10. All vent (exhaust) pipes must be pitched a minimum of a 1/4 inch per foot back to the water heater (to allow drainage of condensate). - 11.
-If installing 4 inch vent pipe connect the vent pipe to the exhaust elbow on the water heater. - 12.
-If installing 6 inch vent pipe transition to 4 inch pipe at the exhaust elbow on the water heater as shown in Figure 15.
+- 6. When installation of the termination(s) is complete, Install the necessary piping and fittings to route the intake air and vent piping back to the water heater.
+The intake air and vent piping must be supported properly to avoid bending or failure.
+The water heater manufacturer recommends that the vent and intake air piping be supported every 5 feet (152 cm) of vertical run and every 3 feet (91 cm) of horizontal run. - 7.
+Do not install the vent or intake air piping in a manner that will allow water to be trapped in the piping. - 8.
+A field supplied condensate Tee fitting and drain hose must be installed in the intake air piping near the water heater in colder climates with heavy snow accumulations and in areas that regularly experience high humidity.
+The drain hose must be routed to an adequate floor drain separate from any other condensate drains.
+See Figure 16 (page 24). - Note: Snow being pulled into the intake air piping and then melting can lead to excessive amounts of water accumulation and damage water heater components.
+Warm, humid outdoor air can lead to excessive condensation inside the intake air piping and may also damage water heater components. - All vent (exhaust) pipes must be pitched a minimum of a 1/4 inch per foot back to the water heater (to allow drainage of condensate). - 10.
+If installing 4 inch vent pipe connect the vent pipe to the exhaust elbow on the water heater. - 11.
+If installing 6 inch vent pipe transition to 4 inch pipe at the exhaust elbow on the water heater as shown in Figure 15 (page 23).
 The field installed 4" pipe between the exhaust elbow and the 6" x 4" reducer coupling should be 18 inches (45 cm) or less in length.